 After a shopping workout, it’s time to eat.

-We decided on lunch at Kaimuki Superette and sampled a variety of options including the octopus roll and a plate of assorted salads.
+We decided on lunch at Kaimuki Superette and sampled a variety of options, including the octopus roll and a plate of assorted salads.
 Delicious.
-From there we headed over to Breadshop.
-Now in business there for three years, it is as good as, if not better than ever.
-Their specialties include artisinal breads and pastries.
-With dessert in hand, we headed to The Curb for divine nitro coffee.
+From there, we headed over to Breadshop, where you can now order online.
+Now in business for four years, it is as good as, if not better than ever.
+Their specialties include artisanal bread and pastries.
+With yummy dessert in hand, we headed to The Curb for divine nitro iced coffee (currently to-go only).
 We can report that these were all superb.

 A Sample of Landmark Businesses in Kaimuki

 Queen Theater has sat at the top of Waialae Avenue for over 75 years.
-It’s been closed for the past quarter century and is on the list of national historic theaters.
-There is an ongoing grass roots effort to restore it as one of the few freestanding theaters remaining in Honolulu.
+It’s been closed for the past quarter-century and is on the list of national historic theaters.
+There is an ongoing grassroots effort to restore it as one of the few freestanding theaters remaining in Honolulu.

-Kaimuki Dry Goods is the ultimate source of Hawaiian fabric, has been in business for over 80 years and is still thriving.
+Kaimuki Dry Goods is the ultimate source of Hawaiian fabric, has been in business for over 80 years, and is still thriving.
 We purchased a remnant for $6 on a prior visit and later reupholstered chairs in 30 minutes using a staple gun.

-Crack Seed Store has glass jars filled with these Hawaii unique sweet salty delights.
+Crack Seed Store has glass jars filled with these Hawaii unique sweet-salty delights.
 Ask for a sample to try.